trellis-ldp/trellis/trellis-constraint-rules/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.trellisldp/trellis-constraint-rules/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.trellisldp/trellis-constraint-rules/)

-A set of constraints on a trellis repository defining the rules that govern valid RDF.
+A set of constraints on a Trellis server defining the rules that govern valid RDF.

 These rules consist of: